Page Content

 Medical school: Johns Hopkins University School of Medicine

-About me: I was born and raised in Midland, Michigan.
-I completed my undergraduate studies in neuroscience at Johns Hopkins University in Baltimore, MD, where I was elected Phi Beta Kappa as a junior.
+I was born and raised in Midland, Michigan.
+I completed my undergraduate studies in neuroscience at Johns Hopkins University in Baltimore, Maryland, where I was elected Phi Beta Kappa as a junior.
 I then went on to attend the Johns Hopkins University School of Medicine.
 During the course of my studies, I completed an institution-funded research year under the mentorship of Dr. Daniel Sciubba and Dr. Nicholas Theodore in the Department of Neurosurgery, with focuses on predictive analytics and complication avoidance in spinal deformity and spinal tumor surgery, and on a porcine model of traumatic spinal cord injury.
 For my work, I received the Harvey Cushing Medical Student Research Award.
-My research interests include spinal tumor outcomes research and minimally invasive spinal deformity techniques.
-Outside of neurosurgery, my interests include weightlifting and Big Ten football.
+My research interests include spinal tumor and adult spinal deformity outcomes and working in the labs of Drs.
+Bydon and Elder, along with other members of the Mayo Spine Team.
+I chose Mayo Clinic for the operative volume and early autonomy.
+Outside of neurosurgery, my interests include weightlifting, hitting golf balls at the local driving range, and Big Ten football.

 Jenny Perez, M.D., Ph.D.